-Overall soaking fruits in GA3 @ 750 ppm for 12 hours (T12) was prove to be most effective treatment for enhancing both the germination percentage as well as physiological vigor of P. marsupium.
+Overall soaking fruits in GA3 @ 750 ppm for 12 hours (T12) proved to be most effective treatment for enhancing both the germination percentage as well as physiological vigor of P. marsupium.
 This study results that the inherent dormancy in this species fruit is effectively mitigated through the physical and hormonal intervention.
-The natural propagation of this species difficult under the nursery due to its physical dormancy which imposed by the thick fruit coat and this restrict the gaseous exchange and water absorption which is utmost necessary for the germination (Mishra et al., 2024; Baskin and Baskin, 2000).
+The natural propagation of this species difficult under the nursery due to its physical dormancy which is imposed by the thick fruit coat and this restricts the gaseous exchange and water absorption which is utmost necessary for the germination (Mishra et al., 2024; Baskin and Baskin, 2000).
 So, this kind of pre-sowing treatments are important to enhance the germination of Biyo and for large-scale propagation for its conservation.
-In the present trial, germination percentage (63.50), MDG (2.16), GV (10.43) and GRI (8.15) were found maximum in the T12 (Soaking fruits in GA3@750ppm solution for 12 hrs) treatment which indicates that fruits of P. marsupium strongly respond to hormonal treatment (GA3) and help to overcome the seed dormancy.
+In the present trial, germination percentage (63.50), MDG (2.16), GV (10.43) and GRI (8.15) were found maximum in the T12 (Soaking fruits in GA3@750ppm solution for 12 hrs) treatment, which indicates that fruits of P. marsupium strongly respond to hormonal treatment (GA3) and help to overcome the seed dormancy.
 Particularly, GA3 plays a vital role for breaking the seed dormancy and provide the energy to emerge the radical and seedling growth (Hameed et al., 2025; Kumar et al., 2024; Asha and Illa, 2016).
 The high MDG also observed in the T12 treatment, which suggested the metabolic response by giving the hormonal treatment is one of the key indicators for the high-quality nursery stock production (Bertsouklis et al., 2023).
 Similar kind of highlighting the efficiency of the growth regulators activation the metabolic reaction in the seeds of woody species have been reported by Behera et al. (2026) in Bauhinia malabarica and Thumbar et al. (2024) in Mallotus philippensis.
-Peak value was high in the T15 (Mechanical scarification, followed by soaking fruits in normal water for 24 hrs) showed that fruit coat is a major physical barrier to germination but mechanical scarification helps to broke the physical barrier and helps to rapid imbibition of oxygen and water (Wu et al., 2023).
+Peak value was high in the T15 (Mechanical scarification, followed by soaking fruits in normal water for 24 hrs), showing that fruit coat is a major physical barrier to germination but mechanical scarification helps to break the physical barrier and helps to rapid imbibition of oxygen and water (Wu et al., 2023).
 The PV also performed statistically at par with T12 treatment which suggested that physical as well as hormonal treatments are effective to overcome the seed dormancy.
 Furthermore, GA3 treatment showed slightly superiority which indicated that it provides the direct physiological advantage.
 Similar observation was reported by García-García et al. (2024) and Meena et al. (2023) in the other leguminous forest tree species.